mzanini/cv/index.md

 - Implemented C++ components to integrate new well sampling tools into Schlumberger's Data Acquisition and Processing Platform (Maxwell).
 - Developed UI-based workflows on top of Maxwell to troubleshoot tools’ failures.
 - Converted Matlab processing library to C++ using [Armadillo](http://arma.sourceforge.net/), eliminating the need for Matlab licenses and halving execution time.
-- Eased the transition to Scum as the Scrum Master of a five person team.
+- Eased the transition to Scrum as the Scrum Master of a five person team.
 Introduced XP technical practices like TDD and Pair Programming with face-to-face tutoring and presentations, increasing test coverage by 50% on single components.
 - Graduated from Schlumberger's internal training program (ADVANCE) by completing proof of concept of mobile monitoring system for well testing equipment.
 Predicted savings up to $5,000/job via workload reduction and safety improvements.

 ### @ [**The Irish Software Engineering Research Center (LERO)**](https://www.lero.ie/) _in Limerick, Ireland_ <br>